-Rewarding and recognizing positive behavior is a good tool for reinforcing customer service ideals or promoting a customer-focused culture.
+Rewarding and recognizing positive behaviour is a good tool for reinforcing customer service ideals or promoting a customer-focused culture.
 You can celebrate employees who have been commended by customers, or those special ones, who have gone above and beyond their functions to make ensure a customer is satisfied.

-Recognizing such behavior endorses it and encourages other employees to model, and adopt it.
+Recognizing such behaviour endorses it and encourages other employees to model, and adopt it.
 Celebrating your service team opens up an opportunity for reinforcing desired customer service traits or promoting the values of a customer-centric culture.